Q: What is Amazon SageMaker?

-Amazon SageMaker includes built-in algorithms for linear regression, logistic regression, k-means clustering, principal component analysis, factorization machines, neural topic modeling, latent dirichlet allocation, gradient boosted trees, sequence2sequence, time series forecasting, word2vec, and image classification.
+Amazon SageMaker includes built-in algorithms for linear regression, logistic regression, k-means clustering, principal component analysis, factorization machines, neural topic modeling, latent dirichlet allocation, gradient boosted trees, sequence2sequence, time-series forecasting, word2vec, and image classification.
 SageMaker also provides optimized Apache MXNet, Tensorflow, Chainer, PyTorch, Gluon, Keras, Horovod, Scikit-learn, and Deep Graph Library containers.
 In addition, Amazon SageMaker supports your custom training algorithms provided through a Docker image adhering to the documented specification.

 Q: What is Automatic Model Tuning?

-Most machine learning algorithms expose a variety of parameters that control how the underlying algorithm operates.
+Most ML algorithms expose a variety of parameters that control how the underlying algorithm operates.
 Those parameters are generally referred to as hyperparameters and their values affect the quality of the trained models.
 Automatic model tuning is the process of finding a set of hyperparameters for an algorithm that can yield an optimal model.